lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork22.md

 * Due: Wednesday, April 26th AoE.
 * Submission instructions: make sure that the required file (`find_and_delete.c`) is in your `/classwork/week14/wed/` directory.
-* Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.
+* Note: this assignment is ungraded.

 ## Learning outcomes
 * Practice writing a linked list function